Gonzalez, Fisher & Co./Gradiaz, Annis, & Co.

 • In 1916 Gonzalez, Fisher & Co. relocated to West Tampa and from 1916 to 1921 the Berriman Bros. was listed as the sole occupant.

-• From 1931 to 1942 Sanchez & Haya Co. occupied the Eastern portion of the building vacated by Villazón & Co.
+• From 1931 to 1942 Sanchez & Haya Cigar Co. occupied the eastern portion of the building vacated by Villazón & Co.